Photo by Lucy Steiner Photography

 A place of legendary romance, extraordinary southern elegance and unparalleled natural beauty, the land of current-day Live Oak Plantation was once part of a tract comprised of thousands of acres of virgin woodlands.
 This history of the property is still being researched.
 One of the early owners, a Floridian and lumber baron, Mr. Lee, used scores of laborers to farm the fertile fields with cotton, peanuts, and soy beans and to harvest the abundant timber found on his sprawling property located in the idyllic community of Beulah, Florida.

 As was the practice in the day, huge virgin yellow pines were felled, milled into lumber, and sent down the Perdido River to distant ports until extinction.
-By 1815, as Florida was becoming a territory of the United States and Napolean being defeated at Waterloo, today's 185-340 year-old Live Oaks were emerging.
+By 1815, as Flordia was becoming a territory of the Untied States and Napoleon was being defeated at Waterloo, today's 185-340-year-old Live Oaks were emerging.
 By their maturity, most logging had ceased, and for over two centuries, hidden in the dense forests, they silently grew into the giants they are today.

-By the early 20th century, parcels from the Lee tract had been repeatedly sub-divided, and the current property was the size it is today.
-In 1930, then owner, Payne Bryant, planted a large pecan orchard.
-Workers camped that hot summer on what is now the grand lawn.
-Day-after-day workers hand-carried water in heavy canvas buckets from Lake Blue Heron to water the saplings.
-Between 2003-2009, a succession of relentless hurricanes wrecked havoc across Florida, and over 200 of the original pecan trees were lost.
-Today, graceful stands of 50 trees remain.
+By the early 20th century, parcels from the original Lee tract had been repeatedly sub-divided, and the current property was the size it is today.
+In 1930, then owner, Payne Bryant, planted a large pecan orchard in the front field.
+Workers camped that hot summer on what is now the grand lawn, and day-after-day they hand-carried water in heavy canvas buckets from Lake Blue Heron to water the saplings to keep them alive.
+Between 2003-2009, a succession of relentless hurricanes wreaked havoc across Florida, and over 200 of the original pecan trees were lost.
+Today, a graceful stand of 50 trees remain.

 Over time, previous early homes filled with long-since forgotten memories have been reclaimed by the forces of nature.
-What is now Live Oak Plantation sits on the last remaining 22-acres that were finally re-purchased 1990 by Joe David Meeks.
-The current owners, Joe and Donna Meeks, consider themselves caretakers of this beautiful land that nature has so generously blessed with timeless beauty and natural resources.
+What is now Live Oak Plantation sites on the last remaining 22-acres that were finally re-purchased in 1990 by Joe David Meeks, current owner.
+Joe and Donna Meeks consider themselves caretakers of this beautiful land that nature has so generously blessed with timeless beauty and natural resource.
 The Meeks now present Live Oak Plantation as a venue so that others may celebrate what nature and the labor of those who came before have created and to preserve the pecan harvesting legacy at Live Oak Plantation.
-Through annual public demonstrations and exhibitions, they teach the process of harvesting pecans and other local crops and collaborate with local schools and FAA chapters through on-site hands-on learning opportunities to educate students on proven crop production practices and to encourage agricultural pursuits.
+Thought annual public demonstrations and exhibitions, they teach the process of harvesting pecans and other local crops and collaborate eight local schools and FAA chapters though on-site hands-on learning opportunities to educate students on proven crop production practices and to encourage agricultural pursuits.

-Live Oak Plantation is operating in the State of Florida as a model for the Florida Agritourism Program to help keep farms and farm history alive.
-In the Spring, Live Oak Plantation plants a vegetable garden in conjunction with the Waterfront Rescue Mission to help provide their patrons with fresh vegetables harvested throughout the summer.
-At harvest time, the general public may schedule tours for educational, demonstration, cultural, ceremonial, exhibition, and historically educational purposes.
+Live Oak Plantation is operating the the State of Florida as a model for the Florida Agritourism Program to help keep farms and farm history alive.
+Each Spring, Live Oak Plantation plants a vegetable garden in conjunction with the Waterfront Rescue Mission to help provide their patrons with fresh vegetables harvested throughout the summer.
+At harvest time, the general public may schdule tours for educational, demonstration, cultural, ceremonial, exhibition, and historically educational purposes.